Alex Knight interviews attorney Paul Rafelson about US sales tax for Amazon FBA sellers, and the MTC’s amnesty. Should you opt in?

 We also talked about the MTC amnesty, which Paul believes Amazon sellers should not comply with because, in his opinion, it is a bad policy, based on a weak understanding of the realities of selling on Amazon.
 He also fears that if sellers comply, they could be hit with further taxes, such as income tax and franchise tax, and end up crippled by a huge compliance burden.

-You can watch the full interview with Paul above, and we’ve also included a full transcript of the conversation.
+You can watch the full interview with Paul below, and we’ve also included a full transcript of the conversation.

 Alex: So Paul, in your opinion, does selling through Amazon marketplace, and using FBA, create a sales tax liability for most states?